 - Thoroughly cook raw foods from animal sources.

 - Heat foods to steaming (at least 165°F / 74°C) to kill the bacteria.

 - Wash raw vegetables and fruit, even if you plan to peel them (remove skin).

 - Separate uncooked meats from cooked meats and vegetables.

-- Wash your hands, cutting boards and knives after contact with uncooked foods.
+- Wash your hands, cutting boards, knives, counters, and sinks well after contact with uncooked foods.

 - Consume ready-to-eat foods as soon as possible.

 - Keep your refrigerator at or below 40°F / 4°C.

 - Clean your refrigerator regularly.